Welcome to Bronzeoak Philippines

 In 2012, BP ventured beyond the biomass sector to pursue opportunities in other renewable technologies, and in September of 2013, began construction on the country's first utility scale solar farm, a 22 MW facility that currently delivers over 35 million kW hours to the grid.
 Since its commissioning, San Carlos Solar Energy (SaCaSol) has received significant accolades throughout the industry.
 Named Green Company of the Year at the Asia CEO Awards for 2014 and a Solar Power Project of the Year at the Asian Power Awards 2014, SaCaSol has paved the way for solar energy in the Philippines.
 An expansion of the solar park in August 2015 raised the total capacity to 45 MW, with three further solar plants, Negros Island Solar Power Inc.(IslaSol) in La Carlota (32 MW) and Manapla (48 MW), and Monte Solar Energy Inc. (Montesol) in Bais (18 MW), currently under construction.
 The projects bring BP's solar portfolio to 143 MW and aims to help meet the country's target of 500 MW of solar power by 2016.

 By producing clean electricity from indigenous raw materials, Bronzeoak is creating job opportunities, supporting rural communities, and helping achieve the Philippine government's energy security objectives.
 To extend its philanthropic mission, a corporate social responsibility (CSR) program to electrify off-grid schools has been implemented by the company.
-On par with other leaders in clean energy development, award winning Bronzeoak Philippines will continue to own and operate its energy portfolio with the goal of improving the nation's energy infrastructure well into the future.
+On par with other leaders in clean energy development, award winning Bronzeoak Philippines will continue to build, own and operate its energy portfolio with the goal of improving the nation's energy infrastructure well into the future.